 And yes, I still find myself asking of myself at times: is this really a good idea, to be putting out into the world at large admissions of such great white impediments?
 Or... should I just continue to be ashamed of who I was / am?

 Then I quickly interject this inner critic self-talk bullshit because, quite frankly, BOLLOCKS TO THAT.
 I'm no longer interested in anything where putting myself down is involved.

-Since that day, over time of repatriation back to myself …I have, and continue to, learn so much (including how to annihilate headlice reappearances quickly, naturally & with much gusto!) re how to help build myself up.
-To explore different ways of true self-empowerment, and the results thereof.
+Since that day, over time of repatriation back to myself …I have, and continue to, learn so much re how to help build myself up (including how to annihilate headlice reappearances quickly, naturally & with much gusto!).
+To explore different ways of truly empowering oneself, and the results thereof.

 I'm still on a journey, of course, we all are surely?
+Some days I've got it all going on; others still leave me wondering what planet I'm from.
 But that particular day has brought me here.
 To know & to embody that the light in which others may or may not choose to see any of us is largely irrelevant, not to mention completely outside of our control.
 Of much, much more critical importance is how we see ourselves.